 My Lords, I listened very carefully to what my noble friend said in introducing the amendment, but I really think it is a very bad amendment.
 It throws out the whole value of the Bill completely.
 It would just reinstate the current position.
 That is not what we are aiming to do.
 We are aiming to make this possible for people who really have no knowledge or awareness of finance or how to do things.
 These people would be the very ones to be overlooked with a “may”, because they do not push themselves forward in the same way, yet they need the information and the help, certainly if they have been good payers of rent.
 I remember when I was looking to get a mortgage for the first house I ever bought—I did not succeed in getting one at the time.
 The whole house cost £7,500, which in those days was a lot of money.
 A dental chair-side assistant was paid two pounds 10 shillings a week; a highly skilled receptionist was paid £7.
 We are talking about a long time ago.
 Although those were times when I knew nothing whatever about mortgages, these are times when you need help and you want to have your case considered.
 The more modest you are or willing to be squashed the more you were squashed.
 It is not a good amendment and I am sorry to say that I cannot support my noble friend on it.
 I want to retain the status quo in the original wording of the Bill, which would be very much more helpful to those who need help.

 My Lords, I also support the Bill in its original unamended form.
 I will explain briefly why.
-I apologise that I was unable to be present at Second Reading.
-As others have already said, I fundamentally believe that there should be parity of treatment between tenants and homeowners.
+I apologise that I was unable to be present at Secon I fundamentally believe that there should be parity of treatment between tenants and homeowners d Reading. as others have already said.

 I had the privilege of chairing the Lords Select Committee on Financial Exclusion last year, which explored the connection between consumer credit and financial exclusion.
 We heard that for the many low-income households without financial safeguards, credit, including high-cost, short-term loans, was the only way of keeping on top of family finances for regular or emergency expenditure.
 As we all know, this phenomenon is particularly prevalent owing to increasingly precarious work and the casualised forms of employment around, meaning that both income and expenditure needs for individuals and families can easily spike without warning.